wood-zachary/CS5_Adafruit_APDS9960_Prox_Trinkey_CircuitPython_Starter_Code/README.md

 ## Installation/Usage
 1. Run `transfer.py` to copy all files onto the CIRCUITPY drive and open the serial miniterm.
-3. In the miniterm, you’ll see proximity and gesture readings move objects over the sensor.
+3. In the miniterm, you’ll see proximity and gesture readings as you move objects over the sensor.